-Home care managers were also invited to discuss their concerns about local authority fee levels.
-An overwhelming majority, 10 of the 12 interviewed, reported that the fees the authotiy paid were inadequate, falling well short of covering costs.
+An overwhelming majority, 11 of the 13 interviewed, reported that the fees their local authority paid were inadequate, falling well short of covering costs.
 Home care managers agreed that the two areas which were affected were training and wage levels and that one is usually compromised for the sake of the other.
 In the face of the impending Care Standards, managers' concerns were clear,